Bachirou Osséni

 Bachirou Kassimou Osséni (15 December 1985 – 22 October 2019) was a Beninese football player and manager.

 Career

 Born in Porto-Novo, Osséni played as a midfielder for Olympic Azzaweya, Soleil FC, Vitória B, Diegem Sport, Bodva Moldava nad Bodvou, Portonovo SD and ASOS.

 He earned 10 caps for the Benin national team between 2003 and 2005, scoring 1 goal.
 He was captain of the under-20 team at the 2005 African Youth Championship.

 After retiring as a player he became a manager at Etente Kandi.

+Death

 He died on 22 October 2019, aged 33.